 The Steering Committee serves as the primary decision making body and communication link for study investigators.
-The SC oversees and coordinates the activities of the other committees and working groups, replacing the former Executive Committee.
-Membership will be composed of four Regional Center PIs, four other regional representatives, four chairs of other standing committees, one representative from the NHLBI Project Office, and two from the CCC.
+The SC oversees and coordinates the activities of the other committees and working groups.
+Membership is composed of four Regional Center PIs, four other regional representatives, four chairs of other standing committees, one representative from the NHLBI Project Office, and two from the CCC.